🇯🇵 日本語 | 🇺🇸 English

 What is a Random Number?

-A random number is a number with no regular pattern, unpredictable.
-They appear everywhere: the spawn position of game enemies, dice simulations, cryptographic keys, and more.
+A random number is an unpredictable value with no regular pattern.
+You'll find them everywhere: enemy spawn positions in games, dice simulations, cryptographic keys, and more.

-In C, you generate pseudo-random numbers with the rand() function in stdlib.h.
-They are called "pseudo" because internally they are produced by a mathematical formula and are not truly random — but for ordinary use they are good enough.
+In C, you generate pseudo-random numbers with the rand() function from stdlib.h.
+They're called "pseudo" because a mathematical formula produces them internally, so they aren't truly random — but for everyday use, they're good enough.

 Required headers